intelfx/caffe-android-lib/README.md

 - `x86`, `x86_64` --- self-explanatory

 **Note: OpenBLAS supports only ARMv5 and ARMv7 with hardfp ABI.**

-### OpenBLAS

-We build with OpenBLAS by default.
-You can pass `USE_OPENBLAS=0` for Eigen.

-#### Issues with Eigen
-- Caffe build with Eigen cannot pass some tests ([ref](https://github.com/BVLC/caffe/pull/2619#issuecomment-113224948))

-If anyone has any idea about the above issues, please let me know.
-Any comments or issues are also welcomed.
-Thanks.

 ## TODO
 - [ ] integrate using CMake's ExternalProject